lane711/sonicjs/README.md

 1. Clone the repo: `git clone https://github.com/lane711/sonicjs.git`
 1. Change to created folder `cd sonicjs`
 1. Install the dependencies: `npm install`
+1. Run the install script: `node install.js` and follow the prompts
 1. Run it: `npm start`

 You should see the following message in your console: